EEG-based Emotional Video Classification via Learning Connectivity Structure: Proposed Method

 \subsubsection{Graph neural network}

-The GNN performs classification using the signal features and the constructed graph to obtain the predicted class label $\hat{y}$.
-First, the node-to-edge operation is performed to the features, whose result is combined with the graph structure via the message passing operation, and the aggregation and edge-to-node operations are performed:
+Finally, the GNN performs classification using the constructed graph structure and the extracted signal features by generating a vector $\hat{y}$ representing the class probabilities.
+Since we have a multi-layer graph structure, the GNN is applied for each graph layer and the results are aggregated.
+For the $k$th graph layer, the output of the GNN for vertex $v_i$ at time $t$, $\mathbf{s}^{k}_{it} \in \mathbb{R}^{F'}$, is obtained as follows.

+where $g_1^k$ is a graph layer-wise nonlinear transformation modeled by a fully-connected network having rectified linear units (ReLU) and $F'$ is a hyperparameter determining the feature dimension of the output.
+In other words, a message passing operation is applied for vertex $v_i$ over the neighboring vertices by concatenating the features of each vertex pair ($\mathbf{u}_{it}$ and $\mathbf{u}_{jt}$) and aggregating them according to the edge weights ($w_{ij}^k$) after nonlinear transformation using $g_1^k$.
+The outputs of the GNN for the $K$ graph layers are aggregated by addition:

-where $t$ is the time index, and $s=2$ if a skip layer is used (assuming that the first graph layer is assigned as the skip layer) and $s=1$ otherwise. $g_1^k$ is modeled by a fully-connected network having rectified linear units, whose input and output are $F$- and $F'$-dimensional, respectively, i.e., $\mathbf{h}'_{it} \in \mathbb{R}^{F'}$.
-Finally, this result is concatenated with the signal features via a skip connection, which is fed into a fully-connected network after vectorization, i.e.,
+Here, $L=2$ if a skip layer is used (assuming that the first graph layer is assigned as the skip layer) and $L=1$ otherwise.
+At the final stage, a skip connection is used to ease the training process and encourage feature reuse as in DenseNet \cite{huang2017densely}.
+In other words, the aggregated GNN outputs are concatenated with the signal features, which is then fed into a fully-connected network having the softmax activation function, $g_2$, i.e.,